0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 ## Consensus
 BFT type consesus has an upper-bound on number of physical nodes on the network.
 Between propagating transaction to mempool, and subsequently blocks, and state synchronization, a BFT networks performance begins to drop off dramatically after a count of 100 nodes in the network.
 A "delegation" scheme is required for BFT networks if they want to have credible neutrality (censorship resistance, political decentralization).

+a) Delegation in BFT always exists.
+Its preferable to make it explicit and  in-band, otherwise it becomes an opaque game.
+b) You can choose between traditional proof of stake (which we don't think works), or something native to 0L's invention of permissionless Delay Towers.
+c) There's an opportunity to rethink proof of stake for scale and plural participation.
+That's what the Teams experiment begins to do.

 The Teams implementation facilitates "delegation" of consensus votes in BFT consensus.
 As in many proof-of-stake networks a single phisical consensus node ("validator"), may have many "delegators" which assign their voting power (stake) to an operator.
 While the security model is different, the economocs resemble "mining pools" on proof-of-work blockchains, where variable reward rates can be shared amongst many in order to smooth the economic rewards per user.